-financial performance to the reporting date, and are in accordance with relevant accounting standards.
 The statement is presented to the Board prior to the approval and sign-off of the respective annual and half yearly Financial Reports.
-Confirmation is provided by the Managing Director and Chief Financial Officer that the assurance provided to the Board is founded on a sound system of risk management and internal control and that the system is considered to operate effectively in all material respects in and half yearly Financial Reports present a true and fair view, in all material respects, of the financial position of the Group as at the reporting date and its
+Confirmation is provided by the Managing Director and Chief Financial Officer that the assurance provided to the Board is founded on a sound system of risk management and internal control and that the system is considered to operate effectively in all material respects in relation to reporting financial risk.